rehierl/abstract-properties/12-x-doctree-traversal/12-7-an-iterative-pov/1-0-an-iterative-process.md

      fc   lc        |          |---------------------|
 ```

-Recall that the process of embedding of a child order can be explained with
+Recall that the process of embedding a child order can be explained with an
-an order-based point of view in mind.
-After all, each tree is isomorphic to
+order-based point of view in mind.
+After all, each tree is isomorphic to a
-a hierarchy of scopes, which is why the ordered document tree is such that
+hierarchy of scopes, which is why the ordered document tree is such that
-each node has no more than two child nodes, its former first child `fc`
+each node has no more than two child nodes (i.e. a binary tree), its former
-and its former next subsequent sibling `ns`.
+first child `fc` and its former next subsequent sibling `ns`.

 ```
       presequent           subsequent   |  the resulting tree-order